What is blood poisoning or infection?

-You can also receive oxygen and fluids intravenously to help maintain a healthy blood pressure and get rid of the infection.
+You can also receive oxygen and fluids intravenously to help maintain healthy blood pressure and eliminate the infection.

 Blood clots are another concern in immobilized patients.

-Sepsis is usually treated with hydration, often through an intravenous line, as well as antibiotics that target the organism that causes the infection.
+Sepsis is usually treated with hydration, often through an intravenous line and antibiotics that target the organism that causes the infection.

-Sometimes medications may need to be used to temporarily withstand low blood pressure.
+Sometimes medications may need to be used to withstand low blood pressure temporarily.
 These medications are called vasopressors.